-As a woman entrepreneur, have you faced discrimination in the Real Estate Industry?
+As a woman entrepreneur, have you ever faced discrimination in the Real

 Yes, I have faced discrimination.
-Of course, there are also good examples of male colleagues that I keep in touch with me, who have been always supporting me.
+Yes, I have faced discrimination.
+Of course, there are also good examples of male colleagues, who keep in touch with me, who have been always supporting me.
 On the other hand, I have also experienced disrespectful situations.
 Real estate is a man’s world, but it changes slowly.

-That’s a good question.
-It is essential to have f.e maternal leaves when you are working on a big company.
-And something that has also to change is to see more women in leading positions.
+In order to achieve gender equality in the Real Estate Industry, it is essential to have maternal leaves when you are working in a big company.
+And something that has to change is the higher representation of women in leading positions.

 Being a female entrepreneur can sometimes be a lonely journey.
-You were among the first members of the female founder space academy after its launch last year.
+You were among the first members of the Female Founder Space academy after its launch in fall 2020.
 What is your impression, and can you recommend it to other female founders?

 I learned a lot from Female Founder Space.
 I have a favourite class called “How to build your brand”.
 It was really interesting to understand that these are tiny steps that I had to take to improve my brand and build consistency.
 That can really change a lot.
 And I can already see the effects of the courses in my case.
 The courses helped me improve our presence in Social Media.
 I would totally recommend it to other female entrepreneurs.